 ABOUT

-NALC's Star Council Awards are the only awards in England that recognise local (parish and town) councils' contributions to their communities.
+NALC's Star Council Awards (Sponsored by Clear Councils Insurance) are the only awards in England that recognise local (parish and town) councils' contributions to their communities.
 The long-running awards celebrate local councils, councillors, young councillors, county associations and clerks' positive impact on their communities.
-The winners will be announced at a parliamentary reception in the House of Lords on 29 November 2023.
+The winners will be announced at a parliamentary reception in the House of Lords on 25 February 2025.

 Council of the Year (Sponsored by Blachere Illumination)